Skip to main content

-D Tooling vs B Tooling vs BB Tooling: Complete Comparison
+D Tooling vs B Tooling vs BB Tooling — Which Standard Is Right for You?

 One of the most common questions in tablet manufacturing is: what is the difference between D tooling, B tooling, and BB tooling?
 The answer determines which tooling fits your press, what tablet sizes you can produce, and how efficiently your production line runs.